 You are prompted: Save view as:

-- Go back to BricsCAD and select Render Image (4) to render the current view or select Render Batch (5) to render all the saved views to a folder.
+Go back to BricsCAD and select Render Image in the ribbon to render the current view or type in ENSCAPESCREENSHOT in the commandline.

-- Specify a destination file to save the render image and click save.
-The render image is now created.
+Specify a destination file to save the rendered image and click Save.

 Render a video with Enscape

-- Type K to open the video editor.
+In the Enscape window: type K to open the video editor.

-- Click on the triangle to open the keyframe settings (3).
+Click on the triangle to open the keyframe settings (3).

-- Change the parameters as required.
+Change the parameters as required.

-- Click Apply (4).
+Click Apply (4).

-- Click Insert (5) to add a second keyframe.
+Click Insert (5) to add a second keyframe.

-- Change the time of day to 7 pm (6) and the timestamp to 8 seconds (7).
+Change the time of day to 7 pm (6) and the timestamp to 8 seconds (7).

-- Click Confirm (8).
+Click Confirm (8).

-- Click Back (9).
+Click Back (9).

-- Go back to BricsCAD and click on Render Video (10).
-Specify a destination file and click save (11).
+Go back to BricsCAD and click on Render Video (10).
+Specify a destination file and click Save (11).
 The video is now rendered and saved.